Aloo Wadi Subzi

-Aloo Wadi Subzi or Aloo Punjabi Wadi Subzi or Aloo Uradi is a traditional curry recipe from north India.
-It is a spicy gravy enjoyed best with pooris, angakadi or even paranthas.
+Aloo Wadi ki Subzi or Aloo Punjabi Wadi Subzi or Aloo Uradi is a traditional curry recipe from north India.
+It is a spicy gravy enjoyed best with pooris, angakadi, or even paranthas.
+Punjabi wadi recipe is a comfort food to most North-Indians and relies on the flavor of wadis to add uniqueness to the dish.

 I miss a lot of things that we get in north India but not easily here in Pune.
-I got a chance to bring some Punjabi wadi before lockdown and enjoyed this aloo uradi curry then.
+I got a chance to bring some Punjabi wadi before lockdown and enjoyed this, as well as uradi or wadiyan curry.

 An easy flavorful Aloo Punjabi Wadi subzi to keep you warm in winter is a great blessing.